 Prescription drug use is becoming much more common among teenagers today.
 Adderall, OxyContin and other pain killers are among the most popular teenage drugs.
 There is a huge misconception many young people have regarding prescription drugs.
 They believe that these drugs are “safe” because they were given to them either from a doctor or a pharmacy.
 This belief is inaccurate; prescription drugs come in many strengths and combinations, and often the user has no information on the drug nor the potential side effects.
 Also, these types of drugs are prescribed for one specific individual for their specific needs.
 If someone takes a drug not prescribed for them, it can just as dangerous as any type of street drug.

-While not as popular today, hallucinogens are still commonly used among teenagers who are looking to trip.
+While not as popular today, hallucinogens such as inhalants are still commonly used among teenagers who are looking to trip.
 Hallucinogens are very dangerous, especially when used by younger people.
 The reason for this is because they change people’s personalities rather than just their mood.
 When you are young, every part of you is still developing and hallucinogens can have a negative influence on your own feelings, thoughts, opinions and personality.

 The psychoactive drug distorts reality and kills some cells inside the brain.
 While LSD can bring people joy, it can also cause a “bad-trip.”
 A “bad-trip” causes feelings of intense fear, panic or worry about insanity or death that can last anywhere up to 12+ hours.
 Ecstasy is another popularly used hallucinogen.
 If kids are under the influence of this drug, it causes them to make bad decisions about sex.
 This drug also oppresses the natural alarm signals your body gives out.
 MDMA is the chemical used in ecstasy.
 It is important to know that MDMA could also contain other hard drugs like cocaine or other toxic elements, so you never know for certain what you are digesting into your body.

 These are some of the most used drugs by teens.
 Drug abuse among teenagers is a problem that continues to grow.
 The best thing for you to do as a parent or an adult, is to educate children at a young age about the dangers of drug use and offer addiction treatment as necessary.
-Although the truth can hurt or be scary, kids must be told about the effects and hazards of drugs and where they can go to get help if needed.
+Although the truth can hurt or be scary, kids must be told about the effects and hazards of illicit drugs and where they can go to get help if needed.
 Don’t shy away from this problem.
 We must hit it head on and address the situation we are facing today.